jpulse-net/jpulse-framework/docs/dev/work-items.md

 - status: 🕑 PENDING
 - type: Feature
 - new jpulse-docker project?

+### W-0: redis: fix bugs when redis is disabled
+- status: 🕑 PENDING
+- type: Bug
+- prerequisite
+  - W-076, v1.0.0: framework: redis infrastrucure for a scaleable jPulse Framework
+- /hello-websocket/, /hello-app-cluster/ should work properly on its own page, that is no messaging to other tabs with same page open

 ### W-0: handlebars: enhance {{#if}} and {{#unless}} with and, or, gt, gte, lt, lte, eq, ne
 - status: 🕑 PENDING